Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Exception Message
      - A short description of the Exception encountered.
-The Message is normally a standard message for the Exception Code concerned, see :ref:`Appendix F <appendix-f>` for more information.
+The Message is normally a standard message for the Exception Code concerned.
+See :ref:`Appendix F <appendix-f>`.
      -

    * - Exclude_Monthly_Details
-     - Reporting_Period_Total column without month-by-month breakdowns.
+     - A COUNTER report attribute for tabular reports that specifies whether the columns with the month-by-month breakdown of the usage are excluded from the report.
      -

    * - Federated search